School Readiness Plan

 Implementation of the School Readiness Plan Includes:

 The framework for effective everyday practice has a strong foundation for providing trusting respectful relationships with families and inviting environments and engaging interactions.
 The environments are clean, safe, well-equipped, child friendly, and nurturing.
 Classrooms have positive child-adult interactions which add to a good climate for the classroom and nurturing experiences.
 Positive adult-adult interactions and good role modeling help make the children feel comfortable and provide a better learning atmosphere for each child.
 On-going training is implemented throughout the year.
 Observations and feedback is given to each classroom team for continued growth in each of these areas.

-Building on Effective Practice includes Curriculums, Ongoing Assessments and the Head Start Framework:
+Building on Effective Practice includes Curriculums, Ongoing Assessments and the Head Start Early Learning Outcomes Framework:

 Language and Literacy

 - Language Development

 - Approaches to Learning